Cherokee Strip Regional Heritage Center

 The Cherokee Strip Regional Heritage Center (CSRHC) is a museum in Enid, Oklahoma, that focuses on the history of the Cherokee Outlet and the Land Run of September 16, 1893.
 Previously named the Museum of the Cherokee Strip, the museum has undergone renovations expanding the museum space to 24,000 square feet.
 The Cherokee Strip Regional Heritage Center is home to permanent and temporary exhibit galleries, a research center, and the Humphrey Heritage Village.

 History

+Talk of a museum in Enid featuring artifacts from the 1893 Land Run began in the 1940s.
+In 1951 Harry H. McKeever, chairman of the Cherokee Strip Historical Association, began collecting historical artifacts and interviews with residents who had participated in the Land Run.
+The museum was housed in the basement of the courthouse and opened on September 14, 1951 during the annual Cherokee Strip Land Run anniversary celebration.
+In August 1953 it moved to the basement of the Enid Carnegie Library, and in 1957 it moved to the basement of an old post office building.
+The post office building was razed to make room for the Public Library of Enid and Garfield County, and the museum was moved to Convention Hall.
+In 1962 Phillips University and the Sons and Daughters of the Cherokee Strip decided to combine their museums.
+The museum opened in November 1966 and was located at the University's former library building which was constructed in 1914.

-The Museum of the Cherokee Strip was officially opened on September 13, 1975.
+The Museum of the Cherokee Strip was officially opened at its current location at 507 S. 4th St. on September 13, 1975.
 The Garfield County Historical Society, Sons and Daughters of the Cherokee Strip Pioneers, and Cherokee Strip Historical Society preserved and collected historical artifacts from Cherokee Outlet which are displayed at the museum.

 In 2005, through a partnership between the Oklahoma Historical Society, the Sons and Daughters of the Cherokee Strip, and the Phillips Legacy Foundation, the Cherokee Strip Regional Heritage Center, Inc. was formed to build a new facility.
-The Cherokee Strip Regional Heritage was opened to the public on April 1, 2011.
+The Cherokee Strip Regional Heritage Center was opened to the public on April 1, 2011.

 The Heritage Center is operated by the Oklahoma Historical Society.